-Garden Plan (900 total characters for all three of the following questions) Considering seasonal care, irrigation, summer break, etc., describe what steps you have twill take to ensure your garden has the resources and care it needs. aken Describe your plan for personnel management, including designated staff, roles, etc. Why would your school and students benefit from a garden more than others?
+Garden Plan (900 total characters for all of the following questions) Considering seasonal care, irrigation, summer break, etc., describe what steps you have taken or will take to ensure your garden has the resources and care it needs.
+Describe your plan for personnel management, including designated staff, roles, etc. Why would your school and students benefit from a garden more than others?
+How will the yield from your school garden be incorporated into school meals?
 Is there anything else you would like to share about your school or plans for this garden?

-If you are selected to receive this grant you, will be required to send two progress reports with pictures (Including the before picture) ;.
-Send your Garden Grant application form to GSNA (2372 Main St., Tucker, GA 30084) by March 1, 2021 Phone: 770-934-8890 FAX: 770-934-8917 E-mail: info@georgiaschoolnutrition.com . .
+If you are selected to receive this grant you, will be required to send two progress reports with pictures.
+(Including the before picture)

+Send your Garden Grant application form to GSNA (2372 Main St., Tucker, GA 30084) by January 10, 2025.

+Phone: 770-934-8890 FAX: 770-934-8917 E-mail: info@georgiaschoolnutrition.com